Data Sources & Verification Process

 • What counts as a “verified” business record on SICCODE.com?

-A verified record is built from governed sourcing and validation workflows, with quality checks, expert review pathways for exceptions, and versioned change tracking to preserve auditability and comparability.
+A verified record is produced through governed sourcing and validation workflows, with review pathways for exceptions and versioned change tracking to preserve auditability and comparability.

 • Do you rely on one source for industry codes?